Last updated on November 14th, 2022

 Everyone who comes from Chernihiv will tell you that it is one of the most mystical cities in Ukraine which is full of legends, myths, and epic.
 Just one name ‘Chernihiv’ hides several mysterious stories.

-The northernmost city of Ukraine has its own flag, coat of arms and anthem.
+The northernmost city of Ukraine has its own flag, coat of arms, and anthem.
 Since 2010 it also has a tourist logo.
 Based on the motto – “Chernihiv – the city of legends” – all past events have an effect until this present day and all folk tales have meaning.

-There are legends about the rulers and princes, about monks-ghosts and about the ghost wandering the corridors of famous city caves.
+There are books and legends about the rulers and princes, about monks-ghosts and about the ghost wandering the corridors of famous city caves.
 Other legends are about the ship-house, monuments, and cannons which are located in the city center.
-And, there are many more other legends that spark interest and make you wonder.
+And, there are many other legends that spark interest and make you wonder.

 First Impression of Chernihiv

 We entered Chernihiv from the northern side when traveling from Belarus by bus.
-Going through a few busy soviet looking neighborhoods on the outskirts of the city, passing by a busy market and observing a bit hectic life made us think that Chernihiv was a heavy, dusty and not interesting place.
+Going through a few busy soviet looking neighborhoods on the outskirts of the city, passing by a busy market, and observing a bit hectic life made us think that Chernihiv was a heavy, dusty, and not interesting place.